mu-ni/memo/bq/14principles.md

 - Tell me about your proudest professional achievement.
-  FEDB, release to real-time prediction without any modification simplify the workflow, save a lot of time and resource already used in 60% of projects within deliver teams I felt a strong sense of success/I am so proud of it submit a patent about fedb
+  FEDB, release to real-time prediction without any modification simplify the workflow, save a lot of time and resource already used in 60% of projects within delivery teams I felt a strong sense of success/I am so proud of it submit a patent about fedb